 It has a basic editing feature so you can add annotations, or just crop and resize it.
 You can also post local files and images from around the web into the same program.
 It is very simple, and it works wonders in a pinch.

 Are you a Pinterest fanatic?
 Now you can add screencaps directly to the fastest growing social networking image site.
 This handy Chrome plugin allows you to take the cap, then select a pin button to put it right onto your board as you would any other image.
 It is a little buggy, but it still works pretty well.

 I am personally keeping my fingers crossed for some editing tools in future versions, but we will have to wait and see.
 There are a few more tools helping you with Pinterest content to check out.

 Want something more specific?
 This tool lets you highlight the part of a page you want to be screen-capped, and ignores the rest.
 All you have to do is add them to your bookmarks toolbar, rather than being forced to download a plugin or app.

 It then gives you an embed code, which provides the cap and an image map.
 It works better than many other programs, though some people prefer just to have a cap and not an image map and embed code to deal with.

-Available for browser, iPhone and Android, this is another simple little photo capture, edit and share tool.
+Available for browsers, iPhones, and Android, this is another simple little photo capture, edit, and share tool.